hossein5inq/workwell/docs/ui-components.md

 This function removes the <b>ListItem</b> from the list, with a particular id.

 - `id` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** the id of the element to remove

+### setAssistiveText

+This function is iOS-only.
+It will add an assistive-text at the end of the list (especially used for forms with required fields, you can add an assistive-text saying "*Required" below the List Component).

+- `value` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** the value of the assistive text

 ### setHeader